astronomer/docs/astro/ci-cd-templates/gitlab.md

 :::caution

-When you create environment variables that will be used in multiple branches, you may want to protect where you use them.
+When you create environment variables that will be used in multiple branches, you might want to protect where you use them.
 Otherwise, uncheck the `Protect variable` flag when you create the variable in GitLab.
 For more information on protected branches, see [GitLab documentation](https://docs.gitlab.com/ee/user/project/protected_branches.html#configure-a-protected-branch).

 :::